MikeIsBack/UniPD-MSc-Computer-Science-courses/README.md

 ## 🎓 Purpose of This Repository

-This repository is intended as a personal archive of my studies, helping me (and potentially others) consolidate knowledge in various Computer Science subjects.
-It is **not** meant to replace official course materials but rather to supplement learning.
+This repository is intended as a personal archive of my studies, helping me (and potentially others) consolidate knowledge in various computer science topics.
+It is not meant to replace official course materials but rather to supplement learning.

 ## ⚠️ Disclaimer